SamFleming/Symfony2-SimpleDeployScripts/README.md

 + ssh?

 Although project deployment seems to be a critical & fundamental part of any Symfony2 project, there didn't seem to be any consensus as how best to go about this.
+As I couldn't find any gentle introduction to the subject, I decided to put this together in the hopes that it will make this easier for others following in my footsteps.

 __Tip__:
 If you're doing your development work in Windows and want to build Symfony2 based projects, do yourself